liviuschera/noctis/README.md

 ## Syntax colors

-The color names were matched to one of the following main color hues: Red, Yellow, Green, Blue, Brown and Grey using the excelent online tools [Color Name & Hue](http://www.color-blindness.com/color-name-hue/) and [Name that Color](http://chir.ag/projects/name-that-color).
+The color names were matched to one of the following main color hues: Red, Yellow, Green, Blue, Brown and Grey using the excellent online tools [Color Name & Hue](http://www.color-blindness.com/color-name-hue/) and [Name that Color](http://chir.ag/projects/name-that-color).

+### Standard Colors

 | Color           | Hue    | Hex Code                                                           | Used for:                                      |
 | --------------- | ------ | ------------------------------------------------------------------ | ---------------------------------------------- |